 After we have achieved our initial goal you will be challenged to actively participate in a mock stock trading simulation.
 You be given a set amount of money, required to invest that money, and hopefully, see a return on your investment.

-Your grade will be determined as follows:
+Your grade will be determined as indicated on the expectations handout (provided the first day of class).

 Please Note: The above main questions have been adapted from the NYS Social Studies Standards on Economics.
 Additional information on these standards may be secured at: .